universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

 3. Create a new job.

     From the `New Job` dropdown button - select "From Template".
 This will navigate you to the "Templates" tab.
+You can also click the top nav bar.

+    1. Click `Copy Template` - and in the top box - put `/mnt/shared/public/workshops/HPC-Workshop/exercise2/templates/artemis_empty` to copy the template from.

+    I will refer to this as `Workshop-Empty` so it might be helpful to name it as such.

+    Click Save.

-    Click/Select the `RES-Workshop-Empty` Template - which should show on the right under Job Name.
+    In your list now, you should have a new Click/Select the `Workshop-Empty` Template - which should show on the right under "Name" column.

-    Rename the job to something unique and easy for you to find in a list.
-Your Sussex username is Suggested. eg. `<username>-Empty`.
+1. Create a New Batch Job

-    Click `Create New Job`.
+    Select you `Workshop-Empty` template, and then Click `Create New Job`.

     You should now be back on the Jobs page instead of templates. with a new job with its details highlighted on the right.

     You should be able to see that the folder contains a single job file, which is empty beside a print statement.

 1. Submit a Job

     Run your new job by selecting it in the list of jobs (you might need to use the search bar) and clicking "Submit".

-    If the Queue is busy - its will change status to queues.
+    If the Queue is busy - its will change status to queued.

     It should run almost instantaneously and be marked as Completed.

 1. Check Job Results